How to Make a Dream, Vision, and Goal Board Using a Bulletin Board

 I’m not sure why I hadn’t created a board since that event because I really did love the experience.
 Friends over the years would create their own (even Oprah Winfrey) and I would always tell them and myself, “I need to do this!” but never did.
 Until recently, obviously, because that is why you’re here, right?
 Ha!

 Vision boards can be used by anyone of any faith, belief, divine influence, or mindset.
 They can be customized for YOU.
 For the areas of YOUR life.
 Images that represent YOU.
-Whether that is led by a religious faith, the law of attraction, or the universe, all is okay and welcome because this will be made by your hands.
+Whether that is led by religious faith, the law of attraction, or the universe, all is okay and welcome because this will be made by your hands.
 I truly believe that boarding is powerful.

 WHY DID I USE A BULLETIN BOARD?

-In the past, I’ve made vision boards using poster board and gluing/taping down images, but I wanted to use a bulletin board this time to make my dreams, visions, and goals fluid.
+In the past, I’ve made vision boards using poster boards and gluing/taping down images, but I wanted to use a bulletin board this time to make my dreams, visions, and goals fluid.
 Because life is fluid.
 Also, what if those dreams come true?
 That’s the goal, right?
 When they come to fruition, you can then update the board to new dreams.
 So, in a nutshell, I loved the flexibility of a bulletin board that I can update as much as I want.

 WHAT TO DO FIRST TO CREATE YOUR VISION BOARD: